Honors of the Cultural and Political Ecology Specialty Group

 In honor of Dr Netting, his life’s work, and his interdisciplinary spirit, the Cultural and Political Ecology Specialty Group of the Association of American Geographers has established an award made to individuals whose professional activities best embody those of Robert McC.
 Netting.

-The award is named “The (year) Robert McC.
-Netting Award in recognition of distinguished research and professional activities that bridge geography and anthropology.”
+The award is named “The (year) Cultural and Political Ecology Distinguished Career Award in recognition of long-standing and notable research and professional activities.”